 - All documents accompany your new puppy plus a supply of My Beloved Wolfhound Salmon & Potato kibble.

 - How much is an Irish Wolfhound Puppy?
-Starting at £1,750 to purchase and on average including insurance, an Irish Wolfhound will cost you anywhere between £65 and £100 per month to keep.
-In addition they are certainly not the easiest breed to own; they are very sensitive creatures, so finding them the right environment for their needs is crucial.
-You will need to do your homework and listen to your breeder please.
-Despite their size Irish Wolfhound puppies are very easy to injure when young and growing.
-They grow like weeds and their own exuberance can be their undoing, with their fragile gangly legs, too much bounding around, carrying too much weight and playing with older dogs can cause untold damage, misery, and vets bills.
+Starting at £2,000 to purchase and on average including insurance, an Irish Wolfhound will cost you anywhere between £65 and £100 per month to keep.
+In addition, they are certainly not the easiest breed to own; they are very sensitive creatures, so finding them the right environment for their needs is crucial.
+You will need to do your homework and listen to your breeder, please.
+Despite their size, Irish Wolfhound puppies are very easy to injure when young and growing.
+They grow like weeds and their own exuberance can be their undoing, with their fragile gangly legs, too much bouncing around, carrying too much weight and playing with older dogs can cause untold damage, misery, and vets bills.